globalcitizen/php-iban/README.md

 $iban = 'AZ12345678901234'
 $myIban = new IBAN($iban);

 # Verify an IBAN number.
+Tolerates spaces, prefixes "IBAN ...", dashes, lowercase input, etc. Returns true or false.
+if(!$myIban->Verify()) {
+ # ...
+}
+# Verify an IBAN number in machine format only.
+Does not tolerate lowercase input, separators, whitespace or prefixes.
 Returns true or false.
-#  Input can be either printed form ('IBAN xx xx xx...') or machine form ('xxxxx')
-if(!$myIban->Verify()) {
+if(!$myIban->VerifyMachineFormatOnly()) {
  # ...
 }